yahya14/PlazaToon/README.md

 [Downloads](https://github.com/yahya14/PlazaToon/releases/latest) | [Splatoon Modding Hub](http://gbatemp.net/threads/splatoon-modding-hub.425670/)

 PlazaToon is a tool that allows you to freely change the size and locations of different NPCs in the plaza with ease and freedom.
 This could also be done by modifying the byamls in the splatoon game files, but this tool can modify them in the ram via TCPGecko connection.
-This tool is ban-safe, and you should be able to play online without getting banned.
+This tool is ban-safe, so you should be able to play online without getting banned.

-###Auto Mode in PlazaToon
+### Auto Mode in PlazaToon

-As of version 0.5, this tool now requires you to press the poke buttons manually everytime you want to poke changes to the ram.
+As of version 0.5, this tool requires you to press the poke buttons manually everytime you want to poke changes to the ram.
 To switch to **Auto Mode**, press the button on the menu bar on the top left corner of the tool.
 This mode will allow the tool to poke values instantaneously to the ram everytime the value changes in any numeric box.
-Note, this mode requires you to press the *Recalculate* button after you go through the loading screen when entering the plaza to prevent crashes.
 When you want to switch out of Auto Mode, simply uncheck Auto Mode again.

-###Things to know about the Connect/Recalculate button
+### Things to know about the Connect/Recalculate button

 Because NPC addresses tend to move everytime a loading screen appears, the **Recalculate** button will help find the dynamic addresses for you, which needs to be pressed after every loading screen when you enter the plaza. if the addresses aren't recalculated properly, the game has a chance of crashing.